Ever-QN/ever-qn/README.md

 - ⚡ Fun fact: ...
 -->

 I am currently a student at Southern Alberta Institute of Technology (SAIT) studying Software Development.
-I have experience in React, Tailwind, and Typescript, and I'm always looking to learn more.
+I am currently working on projects involving React, Tailwind, and Typescript, and I'm always looking to learn more.
 As a software development student, I am passionate about creating innovative solutions through programming.
 I enjoy the challenge of tackling complex problems and finding elegant ways to solve them.

-Through my studies, I am learning a variety of programming languages and am (trying) to learn frameworks along the way, as well as developing skills in problem-solving, critical thinking, and communication.
-As I continue to grow as a developer, I look forward to exploring new technologies and contributing to the ever-evolving world of software development.
+Through my studies, I am learning a variety of skills, some of which include problem-solving, critical thinking, and communication.
+As I continue to grow as a developer, I am always open to learning new technologies and trying out different things.

 🌱 I’m currently working on my web development skills, with plans to eventually learn the MERN stack and work with it as best as I can <br>
 🔭 I’m currently working on React + Typescript projects!
 (Currently my shopping cart project) <br>